A-Files Numbered Below 8 Million

 The Immigration and Naturalization Service ("INS") started issuing each noncitizen a unique A-Number in 1940 as part of the Alien Registration Program (see Alien Registration Forms).
 On April 1, 1944, INS started using A-Numbers to create individual files, called A-Files.
 INS opened or consolidated A-Files for every immigrant who arrived after April 1, 1944 or naturalized after April 1, 1956, and for immigration law enforcement matters.

-Before A-Files, many aliens had more than one file with the agency.
+Before A-Files, many noncitizens had more than one file with the agency.
 For example, an immigrant might have a Visa File, an AR-2, and a C-File.
 Accessing all agency records for an alien often required INS personnel to search multiple records systems and indexes.
 INS introduced A-Files to streamline its record keeping.
 Issuing each immigrant an A-Number allowed INS to create one file for each immigrant containing all the agency's records for the subject.

 From April 1, 1944 to March 31, 1956, A-Files contained all INS records of any active case of an immigrant not yet naturalized.
 When the agency opened an A-File for a noncitizen with previous agency records, INS consolidated its other records for the subject into the new A-File.
 Upon naturalization, INS consolidated (refiled) all agency records of the new citizen in his or her Certificate File ("C-File") and the A-File ceased to exist.
 Beginning April 1, 1956, INS started filing all agency records for active cases, including naturalization records, in the subject's A-File.
 USCIS continues this practice today.